ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/progfay/nodejs-http-transfer-encoding-smuggling-poc](https://github.com/progfay/nodejs-http-transfer-encoding-smuggling-poc) :  ![starts](https://img.shields.io/github/stars/progfay/nodejs-http-transfer-encoding-smuggling-poc.svg) ![forks](https://img.shields.io/github/forks/progfay/nodejs-http-transfer-encoding-smuggling-poc.svg)

 ## CVE-2020-8277
- A Node.js application that allows an attacker to trigger a DNS request for a host of their choice could trigger a Denial of Service in versions &lt; 15.2.1, &lt; 14.15.1, and &lt; 12.19.1 by getting the application to resolve a DNS record with a larger number of responses.
+ A Node.js application that allows an attacker to trigger a DNS request for a host of their choice could trigger a Denial of Service in versions  15.2.1,  14.15.1, and  12.19.1 by getting the application to resolve a DNS record with a larger number of responses.
 This is fixed in 15.2.1, 14.15.1, and 12.19.1.